Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Introduction

-Previous studies with JWST have explored dual AGNs and close pairs of AGNs at the same redshift from 1D spectra \citep{Maiolino2023}, images \citep{Harikane2024, Li2024_dual}, and integral field unit (IFU) spectra \citep{Perna2023_z33, Perna2023_highnumber, Ubler2024, Ishikawa2024, zamora2024}.
-While these studies show that there are many merging AGNs in the high-$z$ universe with a fraction of roughly 10-30\% \citep{Li2024_dual, Perna2023_highnumber}, dual LRDs have yet to be discovered.
+Previous studies with JWST have also explored dual AGNs and close pairs of AGNs at the same redshift from 1D spectra \citep{Maiolino2023}, images \citep{Harikane2024, Li2024_dual}, and integral field unit (IFU) spectra \citep{Perna2023_z33, Perna2023_highnumber, Ubler2024, Ishikawa2024, zamora2024}.
+While these studies show that there are many merging AGNs in the high-$z$ universe with a fraction of roughly 10-30\% \citep{Li2024_dual, Perna2023_highnumber}, dual LRDs have yet to be discovered\footnote{After the first submission of this manuscript, \citet{Merida2025} and \citet{Yanagisawa2026} reported a photometric candidate of close LRD pairs in gravitationally lensed fields.}.
 One possible reason may be that the photometric selection of LRDs in previous studies uses aperture (or total) color and compactness to identify high-$z$ LRD candidates.
-The most widely used color criteria is $m_{\rm F277W} - m_{\rm F444W} > 1.5$ (e.g., \citealt{Barro2024, Akins2024}) for selecting objects with a red color.
+The widely used color criteria is $m_{\rm F277W} - m_{\rm F444W} > 1.5$ (e.g., \citealt{Barro2024, Akins2024}) for selecting objects with a red color.
 To constrain the compactness, some studies (e.g., \citealt{Greene2024, Akins2024}) use the ratio of aperture fluxes with different diameters.
 For example, \cite{Akins2024} uses the aperture photometry of F444W with 0\farcs2 and 0\farcs5 diameters and selects compact objects with a flux ratio of $F_{\rm F444W}\left(0\farcs2\right)/F_{\rm F444W}\left(0\farcs5\right) > 0.5$.
-These selection methods may overlook LRDs with nearby components since very close companions with projected separation of $\theta\lesssim0\farcs5$ (correspond to $\lesssim2\mathchar`-3~{\rm kpc}$ at $z\sim5\mathchar`-7$) can lead to an underestimation of the compactness or incorrect assessment of their color (particularly in cases where the companions are bluer than the LRDs; see \citealt{Tanaka2024CB} for an example).
+These selection methods may overlook LRDs with nearby components since very close companions with projected separation of $\theta\lesssim0\farcs5$ (correspond to $\lesssim2\mathchar`-3\,{\rm kpc}$ at $z\sim5\mathchar`-7$) can lead to an underestimation of the compactness or incorrect assessment of their color (particularly in cases where the companions are bluer than the LRDs; see \citealt{Tanaka2024CB} for an example).
 Therefore, this approach would, as intended, favor the selection of isolated ``dot''-like objects and overlook LRDs without nearby components.